-Please allow 5 – 10 working days from order, except where product listing indicates a different time-frame.
+Please allow 10-14 working days from order, except where the product listing or website messaging indicates a different time frame.
 Occasionally delivery may exceed these timelines for reasons outside of our control.
-All orders are sent with tracking numbers; please contact our Customer Services Team if you need to follow up on an order.
+All orders are sent with tracking numbers where possible which will be sent in an email once the order is dispatched.

 Express delivery typically occurs in 2 – 3 working days, though some non-metro postcodes may take longer.
 For orders placed on Saturdays, Sundays, and public holidays, please allow an extra business day for your delivery to arrive.
-All orders are sent with a tracking number; please contact Customer Services if you need to follow up on an order.
-Please note express delivery is not available to all locations or for orders in excess of 5kgs.
+All orders are sent with a tracking number, which will be sent in an email once the order is dispatched.
+Please note express delivery is only available for orders made by phone and is not available to all locations or for orders in excess of 5kgs.

 3. Season Package Delivery